GuanceCloud/guance-docs/docs/en/billing/billing-method/index.md

 ### RUM PV {#pv}

 Statistical number of page views accessed by users that is reported.
-Generally, the number of view_id in the View data is used（every 10k PV / days）.
+Generally, the number of view_id in the View data is used（every 10k PV / day）.

 **Note**: Whether it is an SPA (single-page application) or an MPA (multi-page application), every time a user visits a page (including refresh or re-entry), it counts as 1 PV.